cyborg5/IRLib/README.txt

 		library.
 Alternate board and timer information based on a fork of the original KS library.
-That for can be found here. https://github.com/TKJElectronics/Arduino-IRremote
+That for can be found here. https://github.com/TKJElectronics/Arduino-IRremote IRLibRData.h	Moved irparams structure and related data to this header to facilitate user created extensions to IRrecvBase.

 Note: there is no "IRremoteInt.h" header as in the original library.
 Those values were
 	moved elsewhere.

 The examples directory contains:
+IRanalyze		Dumps detailed information about a recent signal.
+Useful for analyzing
+		unknown protocols
-IRhashdecode	Demonstrates hash decoder.
+IRfreq		Reports modulation frequency of IR signal.
+Requires TSMP58000 IR learner IRhashdecode	Demonstrates hash decoder.
 IRrecord		Recording incoming signal and play it back when a character is sent
 		through the serial console.
 By using the console you no longer need to wire up a pushbutton to run this code.
 IRrecvDump	Receives a code, attempts to decode it, produces well formatted
 		output of the results using the new "dump" method.
 IRsendDemo	Simplistic demo to send a Sony DVD power signal every time a
 		character is received from the serial monitor.
 IRsendJVC		Demonstrates sending a code using JVC protocol which is tricky.
+IRservo		Demonstrates controlling a servo motor using an IR remote IRserial_remote	Demonstrates a Python application that runs on your PC and sends
+		serial data to Arduino which in turn sends IR remote signals.
 Samsung36	Demonstrates how to expand the library without recompiling it.
 		Also demonstrates how to handle codes that are longer than 32 bits.
-IRservo		Demonstrates controlling a servo motor using an IR remote IRserial_remote	Demonstrates a Python application that runs on your PC and sends
-		serial data to Arduino which in turn sends IR remote signals.
+DirecTV		Demonstrates additional protocol for DirecTV GIcable		Demonstrates additional protocol for GIcable used by Motorola cable boxes
 Note: I did not port any of the other demo sketches although I may add IRTest later.
 ****************************************************
 The library handles the following protocols:
 NEC, Sony, RC5, RC6, Raw all of which were supported in the KS version.
 Additionally added Panasonic_Old, JVC, NECx.
 Also added KS hash code routines which he released separately.
+Example code included but not in the library: Samsung36, DirecTV, GIcable.